 Amelia J. Stansell joined UVA Community Credit Union as a Senior Commercial Loan Officer in June 2019 after nearly five years with Middleburg Bank and eight years with BB&T. Amelia continues to serve her community through leveraging her experience from financial planning and as a small business owner to help her commercial and nonprofit clients with their business planning, and financial growth strategies.

 In her spare time, Amelia enjoys traveling and is on a mission to reach 50 countries and 50 states by the age of 50, reading, gardening and cooking.
-She lives in the Town of Warrenton with her husband, Troy, and their two young daughters, Amelia Grace and Bitsy; and their crazy orange tabby cat, Butchie.
+She lives in the Town of Warrenton with her husband, Troy, and their two young daughters, Amelia Grace and Bitsy, and their crazy orange tabby cat, Butchie.

 An award-winning journalist, Anita L. Sherman is a freelance writer and editor.
-She has been involved in local journalism for nearly 17 years serving several counties in the Piedmont area of Virginia, most recently as editor of the Fauquier Times.
+She has been involved in local journalism for more than 20 years serving several counties in the Piedmont area of Virginia, most recently as community editor of the Fauquier Times.
 She is currently a contributor with a Middleburg publication, Country Zest and Style.

-As a writer and editor for several newspapers including the Fauquier Times and Rappahannock News, Anita has covered local politics, business, sports, education as well as in-depth feature stories.
+As a writer and editor for several newspapers including the Fauquier Times, The Culpeper Times and Rappahannock News, Anita has covered local politics, business, sports, education as well as in-depth feature stories.
 She has also freelanced in a number of regional magazine publications.

 One of the most satisfying endeavors was acting as host in collaboration with Culpeper Media Network, a local cable network.
 This series, which garnered a Telly Award, War Veterans: History of Our Heroes can be viewed at www.culpepermedia.org

 Kim Jenkins co-owns Genesis Home Improvement, LLC, with her husband Mark.
 She serves as the president of the company and has successfully grown Genesis from a startup in 2014 to over 20 employees with annual revenue increases of 20%.
 She is a graduate of Liberty University, holding her bachelor’s in business.
 Kim is a 2017 graduate of Leadership Fauquier and has served on various non-profit boards, helping create processes and change.